IBM/TSML.jl/docs/src/index.md

 # TSML (Time-Series Machine Learning)

-TSML (Time Series Machine Learning) is package for Time Series data processing, classification, and prediction.
+TSML (Time Series Machine Learning) is a package for Time Series data processing, classification, and prediction.
 It combines ML libraries from Python's ScikitLearn, R's Caret, and Julia ML using a common API